 - Two courses (6 credits) in Russian or another East European language at or above the intermediate level

-- Two approved elective courses (6 credits) from related areas such as: art history, economics, film studies, literature, linguistics or language, philosophy, or theology.
+- Two approved elective courses (6 credits) from related areas such as: art history, economics, sociology, film studies, literature, linguistics or language, philosophy, or theology.
 One of these electives may be a directed senior research paper on an approved topic.

 For more information on the minor in East European Studies, contact Professor Cynthia Simmons, Director, East European Studies minor, firstname.lastname@example.org

 The Boston College Jewish Studies program seeks to examine the multiple dimensions and complexities of Jewish culture throughout its broad chronological and geographical range.
 The interdisciplinary minor in Jewish Studies consists of a total of 6 three-credit courses (18 credits), including one foundation course, four electives, and a concluding seminar/Capstone course.

 For information concerning the interdisciplinary undergraduate minor in Jewish Studies, visit the Program’s webpage, at www.bc.edu/schools/cas/jewish.

 The Department of Slavic and Eastern Languages and Literatures requires, in general, at least two years of language study, in addition to coursework (tailored to the individual student's program of study) that would provide cultural orientation.
 Since the Department offers a wide-variety of majors, there is no particular limit as to how many courses taken abroad will be allowed for major credit.

 Individual programs of study are arranged according to the types of instruction available, and the student's goals and background.